 School Librarian Jobs

-There is much more to the school librarian's job than stacking and checking out books.
+There is much more to the school librarian’s job than stacking and checking out books.
+In fact, school librarians are commonly referred to as library media specialist now since they help students and teachers navigate through the wealth of resources available in the 21st century.

 Educational requirements for school librarians vary according to the state.
 Each state has a prescribed certification process.
 It is common for a bachelor’s degree in education or a related field to be required in addition to a master’s degree in library science.
 Most master’s programs take a year to two to complete.
 Specialties, like children’s services, are available.
 Other states require a bachelor’s degree in addition to a certificate or license in library science.

 Most school librarians are paid according to the pay scale used for other certified positions like teachers and guidance counselors.
 In addition, the position is typically unionized in the public schools.
-With many librarians having a master's degree, the average salary for elementary and secondary librarians is US$54,650 according to 2008 data from the Bureau of Labor and Statistics.
+With many librarians having a master’s degree, the average salary for elementary and secondary librarians is US$54,650 according data from the Bureau of Labor and Statistics.

 The school library media specialist is an important teacher for the students.
 In today’s society the ability to effectively research a topic using a wide variety of up-to-date, credible sources is a vital skill.
 The librarian must instruct students on the various types of resources available in the library and beyond.
 He must work to make sure students can eventually locate the sources independently.
 Then, instruction is needed to teach students how to appropriately utilize the sources.
 This instruction may be provided during a set library time students attend or it may be in collaboration with a teacher’s class.